jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 (This is pseudo code.
 A full `if` statement may have more parts.)

-There might be a bit of an interpretation problem here.
-A clause in an `if` statement looks a bit like a *code block*.
-Maybe it could be interpreted as such.
+The following notation might be used for a clause:

 <img src="images/1.%20Commands%20Main%20Concepts.020.png" width="100" />

-It also may look a bit like a nameless local function that you might pass a reference to, to the `if` statement:
+An alternative might be, making it look like a nameless local function that you might pass a reference to, to the `if` statement:

 <img src="images/1.%20Commands%20Main%20Concepts.021.png" width="170" />

-The exact interpretation might not matter too much.
-Clauses seem adequately expressible in Circular.

 So a clause might be expressed with: